 - He returns in the final episode of series 17 to help train the wounded British veterans competing in the Dakar Rally.

-- And he comes back again in the 50 Years of Bond special to talk to Richard about his job as a stunt coordinator for the films.
+- And he came back in the 50 Years of Bond special to talk to Richard about his job as a stunt driver and co-ordinator for the films.

 Chris Evans (2016)